Living With Wildlife

 Portland Audubon offers tips for managing encounters with wildlife, including:

-For wildlife nuisance issues other than coyotes, contact the Oregon Dept of Fish and Wildlife (ODFW) at one of the following offices:
+For additional questions regarding wildlife, you may contact the Oregon Dept of Fish and Wildlife (ODFW) at one of the following offices:

 Christopher Bruno, CC BY-SA 3.0 , via Wikimedia Commons